Downtown Revitalization - 300 Block

-How will the markets be affected?
+How will the Downtown Penticton Community Markets be affected?

 Why move to 2 lanes?

-Through an extensive independent study of downtown traffic, the city has evaluated the operational impacts of several improvement scenarios for the revitalization of Penticton’s downtown core.
-The city has chosen to reduce the current three lane width of Main Street to two travel lanes.
+Through an extensive independent study of downtown traffic, the City has evaluated the operational impacts of several improvement scenarios for the revitalization of Penticton’s downtown core.
+The City has chosen to reduce the current three lane width of Main Street to two travel lanes.
 Extensive research showed this as the best option for downtown growth and traffic flow.
 This plan aims to create a more vibrant and prosperous downtown by widening sidewalks to provide opportunities for street activities, storefront viewing and restaurant patios.
 It will also improve pedestrian safety and help to reduce vehicle speeds improving business visibility.

 How was this plan developed?

-This is the culmination of four years of work from our city staff, the Downtown Committee, the Downtown Penticton Association, our downtown businesses and many other stakeholder groups that have been involved in this project.
+This is the culmination of four years of work from our City staff, the Downtown Committee, the Downtown Penticton Association, our downtown businesses and many other stakeholder groups that have been involved in this project.

 Will trees be replaced?